Mt. Cuba Collection

 Beginning in late July, a multitude of sunshine yellow flowers appear above the robust, disease-resistant foliage.
 The floral display lasts for more than two months and the resulting seeds are a favorite among goldfinches.
 Coreopsis tripteris ‘Gold Standard’ is a rhizomatous cultivar that spreads slowly—approximately 2′ over three years.

 This plant was collected from Jefferson County, Alabama, and was named and introduced as a result of its excellent performance in Mt.
-Cuba Center’s coreopsis trial.
+Cuba’s coreopsis trial.

 Introduced 2016Learn More